 Please fill in the application form.
-It should consist of:
+It should include:

 - A cover letter (typically one, but no more than two pages) in which you explain your interest in becoming an Atkin Fellow and demonstrate your ability to carry out the tasks you are expected to complete during the Fellowship period.